Chasing debts and harassment claims

 In these uncertain times, traders & directors must do everything in their power to ensure that their businesses do not get affected by economic…

 The good news is that the UK is officially out of recession.
 Whether businesses agree, traders & directors will still be doing everything in their power to ensure that their businesses do not get affected by economic uncertainties.
-This will include chasing debts swiftly for fear that slow payment will impact on cashflow against a background of the banks being more careful with credit including overdrafts.
+This will include chasing debts swiftly for fear that slow payment will impact cash flow against a background of the banks being more careful with credit including overdrafts.

 But there is a thin line between good business acumen and harassment.
 Case law has demonstrated that the courts are prepared to award damages if they feel that a debtor has been harassed in the race to secure debts.
 Undoubtedly, economic uncertainties will test tempers but if this leads to individuals in a business behaving inappropriately, a harassment claim is a real possibility.
 Whether it is a customer claiming damages for harassment against a big corporation or one businessman suing another for causing anxiety and distress, The Protection from Harassment Act 1997 is increasingly being used as a tool in a variety of situations from bullying claims to debt recovery claims.